No Compost Required: Instantly Fertilize Plants With These 3 Kitchen Scraps

 Banana Peel

-Filled with potassium, this disposable skin helps plants grow flowers and fruit when used as an organic alternative to chemical fertilizers.
+Filled with potassium, this disposable skin is amazing plant food.
+It helps plants flower and grow fruit when used as an organic alternative to chemical fertilizers.
 You can literally plant the whole peel under the soil near the roots of the plant such as a rose bush, or just throw the peel on top of the soil and let it decompose.
-If you are afraid of attracting pests or animals, try liquefying the banana scrap in a blender with one quart of water before pouring it on to your plant or bush.

 Advertisement